Cookies are disappearing. Attribution is on its way out.

 Using zero-party data for marketing attribution

 Quick refresher: marketing attribution is the process of identifying what brought a person to your company (typically your website).
 In recent years, attribution has become a major component of digital marketing strategy.
-However, developments in data privacy, the increasing dominance of “dark social”, and upcoming tracking limitations from Google and Apple are making attribution much trickier.
+However, developments in data privacy (e.g., GDPR in the EU and the CCPA in California), the increasing dominance of “dark social”, and new tracking limitations from Google and Apple are making attribution much trickier.

 If you can’t use cookies to track user behavior through multiple touchpoints, zero-party data is invaluable.
 Instead of spying on your prospects and customers to understand how they found you, just go right ahead and ask them.
-Attribution surveys (the old “How did you hear about us?” form) can provide you with vital user data—without creeping people out.
+Gathering customer feedback via attribution surveys (the old “How did you hear about us?” form) can provide you with vital user data—without creeping people out.

 Here’s what our form looks like, for instance: